plinioprado/adp-vmachine/README.md

 * Dispense inventory based on payment
 * Return change as coins (eg. $0.35 is 1 quarter and 1 dime)

 This project was part of the Application Development Profesional course at Red Academy Vancouver.
-The required focus was to build an application test it, but in this case there was a concearn in a solid and best practice JS ES6 coding.
+The required scope was to build an application using Test Driven Development, but in this case there was a concearn to take advantage of the ES6 resources and best practices.

 # Stack